TarVK/SAT/README.md

 ### Correctness

-IT's not unlikely that there are mistakes in some of this code (somewhat defeating the purpose), but I've at least confirmed it behaves correctly on a couple of formulae in the form of unit tests:
+It's not unlikely that there are mistakes in some of this code (somewhat defeating the purpose), but I've at least confirmed it behaves correctly on a couple of formulae in the form of unit tests:

 https://github.com/TarVK/SAT/tree/main/src/solver/procedures/_tests

+It's also relatively likely that DavisPutnam generates incorrect solutions in some cases - or even throws errors - since the algorithm to obtain the solution after satisfiability is proven, has been improvised due to a lack of sources.